What is happening when?

 In November 2018, the council's Environment & Sustainable Transport Committee agreed to proceed with Phase 2 of the Kingston to Tolworth scheme on Ewell Road.
 Design of this phase was undertaken in 2019, and construction of this project began in January 2020.

-The works will be undertaken by Kier Highways on behalf of the council along the A240 Ewell Road between the intersections with St Marks Hill (B3370) and Tolworth Close, and are expected to continue until Spring 2021.
+The works are being undertaken by Kier Highways on behalf of the council along the A240 Ewell Road between the intersections with St Marks Hill (B3370) and Tolworth Close, and are expected to continue until Spring 2021.
 It is anticipated that the works will proceed in phased sections, and works may be carried out in more than one location at any one time.
 In general, two-way vehicle access will be maintained along Ewell Road during the works.
 However, should any diversions be required, notification letters will be sent and clear signage will be in place.

 The works will involve: